erkin/ponysay/README.md

 Other are taken from desktop ponies, and the others are created specifically for ponysay.

 __Q:__ This project look like abandoned...

-__A:__ Well, most dev and controbutors has moved to more time consuming tasks so our time has been reduced, but we accept most PR for bugfixs and ponies (correctly builded) and we're still looking for bug and fixes, so stay tunned for the next release or pushes to the git.
+__A:__ Well, most dev and contributors has moved to more time consuming tasks so our time has been reduced, but we accept most
+PR for bugfixs and ponies (correctly builded) and we're still looking for bug fixes and ponies, so stay tunned for the next release or pushes on the repository.

 The [PDF manual](//github.com/erkin/ponysay/blob/master/ponysay.pdf?raw=true) should answer most of your questions.